 20 December 2014 to January 2018

-- Thameslink route services will not call at London Bridge; they will be diverted via an alternative route between Blackfriars and East Croydon.
+- Thameslink services will not operate to and from London Bridge; they will be diverted via an alternative route between Blackfriars and East Croydon.

-- Thameslink route services operating to and from Luton Airport and Gatwick Airport will not call at London Bridge.
+- Thameslink services to and from Luton Airport and Gatwick Airport will not call at London Bridge.

 January 2015 to August 2016